axingjia/Journey_to_Design/README.md

 This is a notetaking repo for anything design.
 UI design, UX design, graphic design.

+To-Do:
+* Read UX books
+* Read dark pattern

+DISCLAIMER: This repo contains copyrighted material the use of which has not always been specifically authorized by the copyright owner.
+In accord with the purpose of notetaking/search/retrieval in an easy way and convenient way, we are making such material available to advance understanding of UX design, UI design, and graphic design.
+We believe this constitute a "fair use" of any such copyrighted material as provided in Section 107 of the US Copyright Law.
+In accordance with Title 17 U.S.C Section 107, the material on this site is distributed without profit to those who have expressed a prior intereste in receiving the included information for research and educational purposes.
+For further information on fair use, go to https://www.law.cornell.edu/uscode/text/17/107
+If you wish to use copyrighted material from this site for purposes of your own that go beyond fair use, you must obtain permission from the copyright owner.

 ## UX Design

 * Books: [Don't Make me Think: A common Sense Approach to Web Usability, by Steve Krug](https://www.amazon.ca/Dont-Make-Think-Revisited-Usability-ebook/dp/B00HJUBRPG/ref=sr_1_1?dchild=1&keywords=don%27t+make+me+think&qid=1594675115&sr=8-1), [Lean UX: Applying Lean Principles 7to Improve User Experience by jeff Gothelf, Josh Seiden](https://www.amazon.ca/Lean-UX-Designing-Great-Products-ebook/dp/B01LYGQ6CH/ref=sr_1_1?crid=2MSSN8WMNZMJE&dchild=1&keywords=lean+ux&qid=1594675180&sprefix=lean+UX%2Caps%2C208&sr=8-1), [Smashing UX Design: Foundations for Designing ONline User Experiences, by Jesmond Allen, James Chudley](https://www.amazon.ca/Smashing-Design-Foundations-Designing-Experiences/dp/0470666854/ref=sr_1_1?crid=MBN11AGAZW3E&dchild=1&keywords=smashing+ux+design&qid=1594675246&sprefix=Smashing+UX+design%2Caps%2C284&sr=8-1), [The Design of Everyday Things by Don Norman](https://www.amazon.ca/Design-Everyday-Things-Revised-Expanded/dp/B07L5TBRRG/ref=sr_1_1?crid=Q58VZNOCLYFW&dchild=1&keywords=design+of+everyday+things&qid=1594675367&sprefix=design+of+ever%2Caps%2C207&sr=8-1)